katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

 .. versionadded:: 2.10

-As of Ansible 2.10, you can now perform Python like truthy and falsy checks.
+As of Assible 2.10, you can now perform Python like truthy and falsy checks.

 .. code-block:: yaml